ajschumacher/askreduce/README.md

 python manage.py shell
 ```

-It's a normal shell, much like the equivalent in Rails...
+It's a normal shell, much like the equivalent in Rails (`rails console`)...

 ```python
 from shufflesort.models import Question, Answer